 To make an acid bath, simply add 1 cup of any available vinegar to a 5-gallon bucket of cold water.

 Wash the hide (hose it with cold water) to get rid of all the hair and clean it up a bit and set it in the acid bath for about 30 minutes.
-If after 30 minutes it feels too rubbery you can wash it in cold water.
+If after 30 minutes, if it feels too rubbery you can wash it in cold water.

 I think it takes a bit of experience to recognize how it should feel but don’t make too big of a deal of it.
 We are going to wring the hide of all the liquid next, if it doesn’t cooperate and is too slippery, go ahead and wash it in cold water.